officialShaifaliJ/officialShaifaliJ/README.md

 <div style={{align:"center"}}>
 <h1 style={{textAlign:"center"}}>Hi there 👋 I'm Shaifali 👩</h1>
-<p style={{textAlign:"center"}}>I am a highly qualified and professional Full Stack MERN Developer with a deep understanding of modern web development technologies.
+<p style={{textAlign:"center"}}>Experienced and professional Full Stack MERN Developer with a deep understanding of web development technologies.
 My expertise spans across HTML, CSS, React, Redux, JavaScript, and Chakra UI.
 With a passion for innovation and a knack for problem-solving, I thrive in environments where I can implement and launch new projects with precision and efficiency.
 As a self-disciplined team player, I bring attention to detail and a strong design sense to every project, ensuring seamless integration and exceptional user experiences.

 </p>